 It is prudent to seek professional advice about how to make this change and manage the risks to your career, income, family and lifestyle.

 Reviewing your career strategy and making any changes while you are still in your full time role and building your portfolio of directorships is the best approach.

 5 Things You Need To Do

-For female executives and professionals, pursuing a career at this stage can be a professionally and personally rewarding career choice.
-However, those planning such a transition from need to review their career strategy and put in place the appropriate plans well in advance.
+For female executives and professionals, pursuing directorships can be a professionally and personally rewarding career choice.
+However, those planning such a transition need to review their career strategy and put in place the appropriate plans well in advance.